Chapter One (1753-1785): A Tale of Two Properties, Lancashire and Tortola; and a Scientific Education

 8. Augustus with Thornton written in Greek |

-In 1781, freed from what he thought was the "chain" of being an apprentice, Thornton set his sights on becoming an M. D. and a gentleman.
-Money from Tortola paid Thornton's way at Edinburgh's medical school which allowed him to lark with poets before he matriculated.
+In 1781, freed from what he thought was the "chain" of being an apprentice, he had a few months before matriculating at Edinburgh's medical school to do what he wanted.
+Money from Tortola paid Thornton's way at Edinburgh's medical school which allowed him to lark with poets.
 They noticed his privileged status.
-The Quaker poet Thomas Wilkinson, who was eight years older than Thornton, described his vision of Thornton and himself: “I doubt not when I hear Dr. Thornton keeps his carriage and country house and his hours set aside every week to subscribe to the poor gratice, that I shall be ready enough to let it be known he was once my friend, for my part I believe I shall never be a greater man than I am, but I don't mind...."(2)
+In a letter to the medical student, the Quaker poet Thomas Wilkinson, who was eight years older than Thornton, described his vision of the future doctor: “I doubt not when I hear Dr. Thornton keeps his carriage and country house and his hours set aside every week to subscribe to the poor gratice, that I shall be ready enough to let it be known he was once my friend, for my part I believe I shall never be a greater man than I am, but I don't mind...."(2)

 9. Thomas Wilkinson's cottage |